Why are high frequency sounds typically the first to go in hearing loss?

 Treatment Options for High-Frequency Hearing Loss

-Hearing loss can happen from a number of different things, most of which cannot be treated with medication or surgery.
+Hearing loss and trouble hearing can happen from a number of different things, most of which cannot be treated with medication or surgery.
 However, the most effective method to treat hearing loss is through the use of professionally-fitted hearing aids.
 Though this won’t fix the underlying cause of hearing loss, it can help you optimize your current hearing ability and successfully navigate everyday life when you wear them.
 If you are concerned that you have hearing loss, make sure you consult a Doctor of Audiology to get tested.
 If your test indicates hearing loss, your Doctor of Audiology may recommend hearing aids.
 Hearing aid technology has greatly improved over the past decade, and many types have incredible sound quality for speech and music and can easily connect to other devices like your smartphone.
 When you work with an experienced Doctor of Audiology, your hearing aid technology can also be customized, and your treatment personalized to ensure you are fit appropriately and ultimately successful in the real world.

 Schedule a Consultation

 Your first step in hearing loss treatment is a hearing assessment with our Doctors of Audiology.
 During an assessment, we can perform tests to quantify your hearing, understand your unique hearing needs, and discuss your best hearing aid technology options.
-To get started, contact our New York City office by calling (212) 774-1971 or filling out our online form.
+To get started, contact our New York City office by calling (212) 784-6125 or filling out our online form.